Philip Berrigan

-He later married a former nun, Elizabeth McAlister, in 1973; both were subsequently excommunicated by the Catholic Church before being reinstated.
-For eleven years of their 29-year marriage they were separated by one or both serving time in prison.
+In 1973, he married a former nun, Elizabeth McAlister.
+Both were subsequently excommunicated by the Catholic Church before being reinstated.
+For 11 years of their 29-year marriage they were separated by one or both serving time in prison.

 Biography

 Early life and education

-Berrigan was born in Two Harbors, Minnesota, a Midwestern, working-class, railroad town.
+Berrigan was born in Two Harbors, Minnesota, a Midwestern, working-class town.
 He had five brothers, including the Jesuit fellow-activist and poet, Daniel Berrigan.
 His mother, Frieda (née Fromhart), was of German descent and deeply religious.
 His father, Tom Berrigan, was a second-generation Irish-Catholic, trade union member, socialist, and railway engineer.